Retailers: AI is on your list of essential items and it’s now or never

 The Coop brand is distinct from your brand.

-And there’s an infinite number of ways you can use Lobster AI to fly the flag for your business, whatever it is, that depends on what your customers want and need from you as a 2020s retailer.
+And there’s an infinite number of ways you can use our advanced AI platform to fly the flag for your business, whatever it is, that depends on what your customers want and need from you as a 2020s retailer.

 For inspiration, read the Coop Sweden case study